 In order to obtain gluten free certification you need a separate facility that manufactures only gluten free items.
 We do not have a separate facilities - all our baking is done in our one facility.
 We do make a number of items that have very low gluten, like oats flour products, but it is not a 100% gluten free environment.
 If you are celiac, our products are not suitable for you.
 If you are simply gluten intolerant they are.

 Each item on our order page has full ingredient info.
 In general, all our products contain gluten or traces of gluten.
 Many of our products contain sesame seeds.
 Some contain hazelnuts and walnuts.
 There are therefore traces of sesame, walnuts and hazelnuts in our bakery.
 If you are allergic to any of these we recommend that you do not use our products.

 19. If you are a healthy bakery why do you use margarine in some of your products?

 See my blog article.

 20. What hechsher (kosher certification) do you have?

-Our institute and bakery are completely pareve.
+Our center and bakery are completely pareve.
 Our hechsher is Mehadrin.
 All our ingredients are badatz, either Eda Haredit, Landau, Rubin, Bet Yosef or Chatam Sofer Bnei Brak.
 The actual supervision is provided by a mashgiach from the Karnei Shomron Rabbanut, who is present daily.
 All procedural standards are badatz standards - for example sifted flour must be used within 4 hours of sifting or be resifted.
 During the year of Shmita, all our produce is Yevul Nochri.
 The phone number of our mashgiach is 052-7203569 (Tzvi Frish).
 The phone number of the Rav in charge of kashrut in the Karnei Shomron Rabbanut is 09-7920455 (Harav Dov Oron Shlita).
 See here for our teuda.